Chevrolet Astro

-The Chevrolet Astro is a van that was manufactured and marketed by the Chevrolet division of American auto manufacturer General Motors from 1985 to 2005.
-Sold alongside the GMC Safari, the Astro was marketed in multiple configurations, including passenger minivan and cargo van.
+The Chevrolet Astro is a minivan that was manufactured and marketed by the Chevrolet division of American auto manufacturer General Motors from 1985 to 2005.
+Sold alongside the GMC Safari, the Astro was marketed in multiple configurations, including passenger van and cargo van.

-The Astro and Safari are GM M-body vehicles, using a rear-wheel drive chassis; all-wheel drive became an option in 1990.
+The Astro and Safari used a rear-wheel-drive chassis; all-wheel drive became an option in 1990.
 For its entire production, the Astro and Safari were produced by Baltimore Assembly in Baltimore, Maryland; the vans would be the final model line produced by the facility.
-In total, approximately 3.2 million Astros and Safaris were produced from 1985 to 2005.
+In total, approximately 3.2 million Astros and Safaris were produced from 1985 through 2005.

 Background

-The Astro and Safari were introduced for 1985 as the first minivan from General Motors.
+The Astro and Safari were introduced for the 1985 model year as the first minivan from General Motors.
 While marketed as a response to the first-generation Chrysler minivans, GM selected a rear-wheel drive layout, sizing the Astro and Safari closely to the short-wheelbase Chevrolet G10 van.
 Similar to the Ford Aerostar, to reduce production costs, GM adapted light-truck powertrain components; engines and transmissions were sourced from the Chevrolet S-10, allowing for a towing capacity of up to 5500 lb.

-Prior to its use on a minivan, the Astro nameplate was used twice by General Motors; in 1967 (for the Chevrolet Astro 1 concept car) and from 1969 to 1987 (on the GMC Astro COE semitractor).
+Prior to its use on a minivan, the Astro nameplate was used twice by General Motors; in 1967 (for the Chevrolet Astro 1 concept car) and from 1969 until 1987 (on the GMC Astro COE semitractor).
 GMC sourced the Safari nameplate from Pontiac (used by the latter to denote station wagons).
-As GMC was half of the Pontiac/GMC Division (later including Buick), from 1985 to 1989, both GMC and Pontiac Safaris were simultaneously offered through the same dealership network.
+As GMC was half of the Pontiac/GMC Division (later including Buick), from 1985 through 1989, both GMC and Pontiac Safaris were simultaneously offered through the same dealership network.